NASARace/race-odin/doc/manual/demo.md

 The first time you start the demo will be considerably slower since RACE has to retrieve and cache external (proxied) data.

-Please note that RACE uses a configured cache directory for proxied content - see `cache-dir` setting in `config/odin-demo.conf` which sets this to `../cache` (i.e. it should reside under your race root dir).
-Since this directory is used to store content such as map tiles it can get big.
-This cache has to be reset/deleted manually if you don't use `race-odin` anymore.
+Please note that RACE uses a configured cache directory for proxied content - see `cache-dir` setting in `config/*.conf` which sets this to `../cache` (i.e. it should reside under your race root dir).
+Since this directory is used to store content such as map tiles it can consume considerable disk space.
+Make sure to delete it if you don't use RACE or RACE-ODIN anymore.